Fl1x1n/Fl1x1n/README.md

 You can check out my personal Instagram profile.
 Not really professional since this is more of a personal account (both github and the instagram).

 ### Other Things
 I'm reallly lazy so basically everything I do won't be finished or rushed towards the end.
-I'm actively trying to lose that tho
+I'm actively trying to lose that tho.
 On my freetime I like to listen to music.
 Can't really call myself an audiophile because that just sounds strange to me.
-I'm into rock and heavy metal classics.
+I'm into rock and heavy metal classics, despite listening to a lot of other stuff.
 <!--
 I'll add this section on my personal site sometime in the future
 #### Bands